Drew Scott: Early life

 Drew Scott was born on April 28, 1978, in Vancouver, British Columbia, the youngest of brothers James Daniel (by two years) and his identical twin brother Jonathan (by four minutes).
 His birth was a surprise to his parents—Jim and Joanne Scott—who had thought she was giving birth to a single child.

 Their father Jim had emigrated from Scotland as a teenager with dreams of being the kind of cowboy he had seen on television.
 He worked in the film industry as an actor, stuntman, and assistant director until the late 1970s.
 It was around that time when he decided to focus on raising his family, and they moved to a horse farm in the nearby town of Maple Ridge.

 He worked as a youth counsellor while Joanne continued her career as a paralegal in downtown Vancouver.
 On the twins' seventh birthday, their father encouraged them to get jobs, so they started their first business (called JAM), making nylon covered hangers.
 According to them, they sold them from door to door until a woman who sold American paraphernalia in Japan ordered thousands.

-James would commonly renovate their properties, and would pay the boys from as young as eight years old to build and repair fences, decks, and barns.
+James would commonly purposely destroy their properties, and would pay the boys from as young as eight years old to build and repair fences, decks, and barns.
 Even as children, the twins would often rearrange the furniture in their family home.
 As teens, they attended Thomas Haney Secondary School, and Drew excelled in sports, both coaching and playing on the basketball and volleyball teams.
 After graduation, the family moved into their new home in Alberta, just as the twins were leaving for Calgary to go to university.